 Loen - Geiranger and Lillehammer region.
 This morning you head towards Geirange to cruise past half of one of the most impressive and narrow fjords of Norway.
 You will see numerous waterfalls and abandoned mountain farms along the way, which are listed as UNESCO world heritage sites.
 On your return to Geiranger continue to Eidsdal and take a ferry over to Linde (payable locally).
 Once across the fjord you will take the famous road of Trolls.
 This hair-raising road has no less than 11 hairpin bends and is certainly a highlight of your driving days!
 Later on you will reach Skeikampen where you will overnight.

 Vinstra - Oslo.
 Today is an Olympic day as you travel from Vinstra to Lillehammer - the host of the 1994 Winter Olympics.
 You should definitely go to see the Olympic ski jumping hill as well as the open air museum in Maihaugen.
 Continuing back to Oslo you can explore the impressive Frogner Park with 212 scuptures made by Gustav Vigeland and the natinal symbol - the Arkehus fortress.
 You can also take a ride on the Bygdoy Peninsula, visit the Viking Museum with three preserved Viking ships, or the Farm Museum and its ships left from their polar expeditions.

 Overnight: Oslo | Breakfast

 After breakfast and check out at your hotel it is time to head back to the airport to return your car and pick up your flight home.

 Prices & Dates

 Prices shown are ‘per person’, based on a travelling party of at least 2 adults during low season.
 The tour cost for travelling in mid or peak season is higher.
-The single supplement price needs to be added to the twin/double price if single rooms are required.
+The single supplement price needs to be added to the 'per person' price if single rooms are required.
 If travelling solo, an additional ‘1-person’ supplement will apply.